3 Revolutions Future Mobility Program

 University of California, Davis

 I am a postdoctoral researcher in the 3 Revolutions Future Mobility (3RFM) program of the Institute of Transportation Studies at the University of California, Davis.
-My research centers around travel behavior, sustainable development, transportation equity, public health, and age-friendly communities.
+My research centers around travel behavior, sustainable development, emerging mobility, transportation equity, and public health.
 I continuously collaborate with scholars from various fields, such as Civil Engineering, Social Work, Geography, Construction Management, Environmental Science, and Psychology, on the associations between the built environment, transportation equity, the adoption of emerging mobility technologies, and physical/mental health.

 Ozbilen, B. & Akar, G. (2023) “Designing pandemic resilient cities: Exploring the impacts of the built environment on infection risk perception and subjective well-being”, Travel Behaviour and Society, 30, 105-117. https://doi.org/10.1016/j.tbs.2022.08.013